apache/shardingsphere/docs/document/content/features/test-engine/performance-test.en.md

 ## Target

 The performance of Sharding-JDBC，Sharding-Proxy and MySQL would be compared here.
 INSERT & UPDATE & DELETE which regarded as a set of associated operation and SELECT which focus on sharding optimization are used to evaluate performance for the basic scenarios (single route, master slave & encrypt & sharding, full route).
 While another set of associated operation, INSERT & SELECT & DELETE, is used to evaluate performance for master slave.
-To achieve the result better, these tests are performed with jmeter which based on a certain amount of data with 20 concurrent threads for 30 minutes, and one mysql has been deployed on one machine.
+To achieve the result better, these tests are performed with jmeter which based on a certain amount of data with 20 concurrent threads for 30 minutes, and one MySQL has been deployed on one machine.

 ## Test Scenarios